exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/06_Running NodeJS/02_Seeding Data/index.md

 There may be a few-seconds delay after launching the command till the detailed debug logging fills the screen, but overall the process completes fast.

 Yes!!!
-We got it kicking
+We've got it kicking

 ## Check Out The Database Via Compass